-It’s the most common autoimmune disease in the United States, but unlike some of the others, psoriasis can cause severe embarrassment, self-consciousness, and anxiety.
 Sex is rarely talked about in conjunction with psoriasis, as the two aren’t directly tied.
 But for people who have the skin condition, the relationship between the two is obvious.

-Psoriasis is a chronic autoimmune disease that causes the immune system to attack healthy skin cells as if they were invaders.
+Psoriasis is a chronic autoimmune condition that causes the immune system to attack healthy skin cells as if they were invaders.
 This leads to the creation of skin and blood cells as visible lesions or patches on the body.

 These raised and often painful patches of skin can cause extreme mental and emotional stress for people with psoriasis.

 Almost a quarter of the 8 million Americans with psoriasis have what’s considered moderate to severe cases — meaning more than 3 percent of the body is affected — according to the National Psoriasis Foundation.

 “This is one of the biggest issues in patients with psoriasis,” says Dr. Tien Nguyen, a dermatologist with MemorialCare Orange Coast Memorial Medical Center in Fountain Valley, California.

 Nguyen says that relationships can be significantly affected because of the embarrassment of the condition.
 This embarrassment may even lead to depression and suicidal thoughts.

 Although there’s no evidence to suggest that psoriasis interferes with sex drive, it can have an impact on your sex life.